Superior Quality MRI for Outstanding Images of Your Horse

 Magnetic Resonance Imaging (MRI) for Horses

-Magnetic Resonance Imaging (MRI) is an imaging modality that utilizes the magnetic forces rather than radiation, within the patient’s cells to create a two-dimensional image.
+Magnetic Resonance Imaging (MRI) is an imaging modality that utilizes magnetic forces within the patient’s cells to create a two-dimensional image.
 The way the images are created allows both bone and soft tissue structures to be seen with excellent detail.
-Additionally, information on the underlying disease process can often be obtained from the MR image.
+Additionally, information about the underlying disease process can often be obtained from the MRI image.

-The horse suffered from an acute onset of left fetlock pain with swelling and lameness.
-Radiographs showed vague signs of bone trauma and the horse was box rested for 8 weeks.
+This horse suffered from an acute onset of left fetlock pain with swelling and lameness.
+Radiographs showed vague signs of bone trauma and the horse was stall rested for 8 weeks.

 However, the horse remained lame at the walk with severe pain when attempting to flex the joint.
-Ultrasound and radiographs were unremarkable and the owner elected a standing MRI (Hallmark ) of the fetlock.
-Interpretation of that study by a well respected radiologist was that there was not enough findings to explain the degree of lameness.
+Ultrasound and radiographs were unremarkable and the owner elected a standing MRI (Hallmarq unit) of the fetlock.
+Interpretation of that study by a well respected radiologist was that there were not enough findings to explain the degree of lameness.